Today’s changing roles for both the sales rep and sales management are made possible by accurate and useable sales analytics.

 With considerable time freed up, sales management can then focus on actually helping reps improve sales skills with mentoring and coaching.
 Through sales analytics, a sales manager can see each salesperson’s closing ratio.
 But instead of just noting these ratios, the sales manager can now put in the necessary time and effort to improve them.
 What happens when closing ratios improve?
-Overall sales improves also.
+Overall sales improve also.

 Precision of Sales Management

 There is another change in sales management that can happen because of accurate analytics: management precision.
 You can poll any salesperson about having been upbraided or corrected by a sales manager based on faulty analytics.
-Such occurrences erode trust in the sales manager, and make the sales manager’s job increasingly difficult.
+Such occurrences erode trust in the sales manager and make the sales manager’s job increasingly difficult.

 With precise analytics, sales management can accurately pinpoint where sales errors are being made or—perhaps more importantly—where a salesperson is performing well.
 Correction, backup or assistance can be applied where it is factually needed.
-This raises sales team confidence in sales management, and allows salespeople to sell more, and sell effectively.
+This raises sales team confidence in sales management and allows salespeople to sell more, and sell effectively.